reviculo/Dia-Finetuning-Vietnamese/README.md

 - ✅ Speed up by `torch.compile`, `bfloat16`, 8-bit optimizer
 ---
 - You can try demo at : https://huggingface.co/spaces/cosrigel/Dia-Vietnamese
-- You can use our checkpoint to use the inference at : https://huggingface.co/cosrigel/dia-finetuning-vnese
+- You can use our finetune model at : https://huggingface.co/cosrigel/dia-finetuning-vnese
 ---

 ## Data Preparation for Finetuning model